 Details of the Armaid Device

 Armaid costs $99.95 and comes with a 30 day money back guarantee.
 Initially I thought was that this was a high price for an unproven device for notoriously cheap climbers.
 But after using Armaid and finding it actually works, I changed my mind about the pricing.
 Let’s assume you have medical insurance.
-For the price of about two co-pay sessions with a doctor or massage therapist, you’ve paid for Armaid.
+For the price of about two co-pay sessions of a tantric massage London, you’ve paid for Armaid.
 Comparing the cost of Armaid to all the other medical treatment I have received in the past for climbing related injuries, a hundred dollars is a steal.

 The Armaid device works by relaxing and releasing tight muscle tissue by massaging and stretching muscles in the arm.
 It comes with a detailed DVD with instructional videos as you must use the device in a specific manner to achieve results.

 The Armaid appears to be constructed well.
 The apparatus is made of a sturdy plastic mounted on a swivel that allows for moving to a variety of angles.
 There are different stiffnesses of the therapy balls that actually run over your forearms to adjust the level of pressure.

 Another small climber-related complaint I had was the size of the device.
 Armaid is rather large (about 16″ long), but to mechanically achieve its mission I realize it pretty much has to be that way.
 My initial opinion (before testing it) was that climbers may not want to take it on our frequent road trips.
 After using it, I realize that if you have chronic pain like I do, you’re not going to care about the size and you’ll throw it in the car.
 It’s really not that big, but you can see for yourself in one of Armaid’s demo videos.
 It also weighs just over a pound so it’s not too heavy.